Bindi Irwin opens up about endometriosis surgery after struggling with ‘insurmountable’ pain

 Bindi, who is married to Chandler Powell, said it’s a long road to recovery, and reminded everyone to be kind to one another.

 “Things may look fine on the outside looking in through the window of someone’s life, however, that is not always the case,” she said.
-“Please be gentle & pause before asking me (or any woman) when we’ll be having more children.
-After all that my body has gone through, I feel tremendously grateful that we have our gorgeous daughter.
-She feels like our family’s miracle.”
+“Please be gentle & pause before asking me (or any woman) when we’ll be having more children.”